 John R. Scannell serves as Chairman of Moog Inc., a worldwide designer, manufacturer, and integrator of high-performance precision motion and fluid control systems for a broad range of applications.
 He has held this position since January 2014.
-He served as CEO of Moog, Inc. from January 2011 to his retirement as of February 1, 2023.
+He served as CEO of Moog, Inc. from applications.
+He has held this position since January 2014.
+He served as CEO or Moog, Inc. ITOTI January 2011 to his retirement as of February 1, 2023.
 Mr. Scannell joined Moog in 1990 as an Engineering Manager of Moog Ireland and later became Operations Manager of Moog GmbH in Germany.
 In 1999, he became the General Manager of Moog Ireland, and in 2003 moved to the Aircraft Group in East Aurora, New York, as the Boeing 787 Program Manager.
 He was named Moog's Director of Contracts and Pricing in 2005.
 Mr. Scannell was elected Vice President of Moog in 2005 and Chief Financial Officer in 2007, a position he held until December 2010, at which time he was appointed President and Chief Operating Officer.
 In December 2011, he was named Moog's Chief Executive Officer.
 Mr. Scannell also serves on the Board of M&T Bank.
 Mr. Scannell's range of management experience in engineering, operations management, contracts, and finance, along with his in-depth knowledge of aerospace markets, products, and technologies, make him highly qualified to serve as a Director.
 In addition to an M.B.A. from Harvard Business School, Mr. Scannell holds B.S. and M.S. degrees in Electrical Engineering from University College Cork, Ireland.